 - When you have large tonsils or large neck circumference

-- When you have high level of growth hormones
+- When you have a high level of growth hormones

-If you think you have sleep apnea or showing the symptoms, it is better to see doctor.
+If you think you have sleep apnea or showing the symptoms, it is better to see a doctor.
 You need to record your sleep patterns and patterns throughout the day.
-If you often have choking, gasping or stopping of breath, it is good to consult a sleep specialist immediately.
-Sleep test is used for diagnosing and helps determine the severity of disease.
+If you often have to choke, gasping or stopping of breath, it is good to consult a sleep specialist immediately.
+The sleep test is used for diagnosing and helps determine the severity of the disease.

 One of the most common treatments for sleep apnea is surgery.
 With the help of surgery extra tissue in the throat which collapses during sleeping and blocks the airway is removed.